Ep 267 | The Failed 'Assassination' of Katie Hopkins | The Glenn Beck Podcast

 Their salary-based mortgage consultants are saving their customers an average of $800 a month, and that could be you.

-And if you could start it today, you may not have to make next month's mortgage payment.
+And if you get started today, you may not have to make next month's mortgage payment.
+No upfront fees.

 It doesn't cost you anything to find out how much you could be saving.